Home

 (1822-1895)

-Levi Miner was born in 1822 either in Rockland Township, Berks County, PA or in Mauch Chunk, Northampton (later Carbon) County, PA the son of Frederick and Elizabeth Miner III.
+Levi Miner was born in 1822 in Rockland Township, Berks County, PA the son of Frederick and Elizabeth Miner III.

-He was the only one of his parents' sons to serve in the Civil War.
+He moved with his parents and siblings as a youngster to Mauch Chunk, Carbon County, PA, and was the only one of his parents' sons to serve in the Civil War.
 As a young man, he stood five feet, 10 inches, with a light complexion and grey eyes.
+He weighed 160 lbs.

 When the federal census was taken in 1850, the Miners made their home in Mauch Chunk, Carbon County.
-Levi's occupation was listed as "moulder."
+Levi's occupation was listed as "moulder" and also worked as a pattern maker.
 Living under their roof was Kate's presumed sister, 20-year-old Mary Keifer, and she remained part of the family for years, at least until 1860, when the census again lists her living there.

 When he came home from the war, said the 1900 book Freemasonry in Wisconsin, Levi "resumed his business of carpentering and contracting.
 He subsequently removed to Weatherly, Pa., where for eighteen years he was employed in the shops of the Lehigh Valley Railroad Company, having charge of the finishing work on new railroad coaches."